adam22gary/adam22gary.github.io/README.md

 3. Choose a color scheme and font styles
 4. Collect and resize images
 5. Use of flex box and tables
-6. Protype testing Html, Css and JavaScript
+6. Prototype testing Html, Css and JavaScript
 7. Evaluate the design
 8. Produce final product